espressomd/espresso/doc/sphinx/appendix.rst

 order, one multiplies each summand by a continuous factor :math:`c(\beta,r_{ij},n_{klm})` such that the sum is absolutely convergent for :math:`\beta>0`, but :math:`c(0,.,.)=1`.
-The energy is then defined as the limit :math:`\beta\rightarrow 0` of the sum, i. e.
+The energy is then defined as the limit :math:`\beta\rightarrow 0` of the sum, i.e.
 :math:`\beta` is an artificial convergence parameter.
 For a convergence factor of :math:`e^{-\beta n_{klm}^2}` the limit is the same as the spherical limit, and one can derive the classical Ewald method quite conveniently through